Swim bladder: Swim bladder disease

 Swim bladder disease is a common ailment in aquarium fish.
 A fish with swim bladder disorder can float nose down tail up, or can float to the top or sink to the bottom of the aquarium.

 Risk of injury

-Many anthropogenic activities like pile driving or even seismic waves can create high-intensity sound waves that cause a certain amount of damage to fish that possess a gas bladder.
-Physostomes can release air in order to decrease the tension in the gas bladder that may cause internal injuries to other vital organs, while physoclisti can't expel air fast enough, making it more difficult to avoid any major injuries.
-Some of the commonly seen injuries included ruptured gas bladder and renal Haemorrhage.
-These mostly affect the overall health of the fish and didn't affect their mortality rate.
-Investigators used the High-Intensity-Controlled Impedance Fluid Filled (HICI-FT), a stainless-steel wave tube with an electromagnetic shaker.
+Many anthropogenic activities, such as pile driving or even seismic waves, can create high-intensity sound waves that cause internal injury to fish that possess a gas bladder.

+Physoclisti can not expel air quickly enough from the gas bladder, the organ most susceptible to sonic damage, thus making it difficult for them to escape major injury.
+Physostomes, on the other hand, can release air from their gas bladder expeditiously enough to protect it; nevertheless, they can not relieve pressure in their other vital organs, and are therefore also vulnerable to injury.
+Some of the commonly seen injuries include ruptured gas bladder and renal Haemorrhage.
+These mostly affect the overall health of the fish but not their mortality rate.
+Investigators employed the High-Intensity-Controlled Impedance-Fluid-Filled (HICI-FT), a stainless-steel wave tube with an electromagnetic shaker.
 It simulates high-energy sound waves in aquatic far-field, plane-wave acoustic conditions.